AtulKrishnan/The-Box---An-Entertainment-Website/README.md

 They all need to be in a single file so that they can be accessed by the code.
 You will have to run node serverdb.js to run the website on a local host and require MongoDB to be installed in your system.

+A demo of all the pages will soon be put up!
 We hope you love this project!